-This lab, along with your TA, will help you navigate through Microsoft Visual Studio 2015 Integrated Development Environment (IDE).
-You will learn how to setup a console application.
+This lab, along with your TA, will help you navigate through Microsoft Visual Studio Community 2022 Integrated Development Environment (IDE).
+You will learn how to setup a console application starting from an empty project.
 You will take advantage of the text editor, compiler, linker, and loader that is built into Visual Studio to construct, execute, and test small C programs that solve basic mathematical problems.

 Labs are held in a "closed" environment such that you may ask your TA questions.
 Please use your TAs knowledge to your advantage.
 You are required to move at the pace set forth by your TA.
 Please help other students in need when you are finished with a task.
-You may work in pairs if you wish.
+You must work in teams.
 However, I encourage you to compose your own solution to each problem.
 Have a great time!
 Labs are a vital part to your education in CptS 121 so work diligently.